Come to Your Senses (Restorative Recovery)

 “O our God, we thank you and praise your glorious name!
 But who am I, and who are my people, that we could give anything to you?
 Everything we have has come from you, and we give you only what you first gave us!
 We are here for only a moment, visitors and strangers in the land as our ancestors were before us.
 Our days on earth are like a passing shadow, gone so soon without a trace.
 “O Lord our God, even this material we have gathered to build a Temple to honor your holy name comes from you!
 It all belongs to you!
 I know, my God, that you examine our hearts and rejoice when you find integrity there.
 You know I have done all this with good motives, and I have watched your people offer their gifts willingly and joyously.
 1 Chronicles 29:10-18 (NLT)

-The Call of Recovery
+Call to Recovery

 What does this mean for you and I today concerning our recovery?

 Because of God’s grace to me, I have laid the foundation like an expert builder.
 Now others are building on it.
 But whoever is building on this foundation must be very careful.
 For no one can lay any foundation other than the one we already have—Jesus Christ.
 Anyone who builds on that foundation may use a variety of materials—gold, silver, jewels, wood, hay, or straw.
 But on the judgment day, fire will reveal what kind of work each builder has done.
 The fire will show if a person’s work has any value.
 If the work survives, that builder will receive a reward.
 But if the work is burned up, the builder will suffer great loss.
 The builder will be saved, but like someone barely escaping through a wall of flames.
 Don’t you realize that all of you together are the temple of God and that the Spirit of God lives in you?
 God will destroy anyone who destroys this temple.
 For God’s temple is holy, and you are that temple.
+1 Corinthians 3:10-17 (NLT)

-Because, the Bible says, we in our bodies are the Temple where the Spirit of God dwells, like the surrendered commitment of David, we must obediently be doing the work of the Lord by the way we live each hour of each day.
-This is the call of recovery.
-Like David, we must be so careful not to bring harm to the Temple of the Lord but be willing to serve however we are called to serve.
 First, we must preserve the Temple of God.
 The Temple of God where the Spirit of Christ dwells is our body and mind, heart and soul.
 It is incumbent on us then that we abstain from that which in any way causes harm to the Temple.
 Second, we are called to do the work of building on the foundation that God has laid down for us in His Son.
-It is in responding to this call of obedience to service and giving that the blessing and promise—the miracle—is realized in this life of faithful recovery.
+It is in responding to this call of obedience to service and giving that His blessing and promise is realized in this life of faithful recovery.
 When we really come to understand this truth, like David, we win the ultimate prize.
-Like David, we are people of God’s own heart… the apple of His eye.
+Like David, we are the people of God’s own heart… the apple of His eye.

 Then David continued, “Be strong and courageous, and do the work.
 Don’t be afraid or discouraged, for the Lord God, my God, is with you.
 He will not fail you or forsake you.
 He will see to it that all the work related to the Temple of the Lord is finished correctly.
 1 Chronicles 28:20 (NLT)